AI-READI/cds-specification/docs/docs/releasing-documentation.md

 ::: warning
 If you are going to release a major version of the documentation, ensure the commit message includes a footer starting with `BREAKING CHANGE`.
 View the info under step 2 of the release procedure to see how to do this.
 :::

+## Procedure for fixing docs ( Updating the current version in the version dropdown when there is an issue )
+1. Create a feature branch based off the `main` branch.
+2. Update the upcoming and current version folder with the changes you want to make.
+3. Commit the changes using fix commit type.
+4. Push to the feature branch.
+5. Create a PR into the 'main' branch from the feature branch.
+6. Wait for review and once approved merge.